Neeraj-Kumar-706/flashcard-generater/README.md

 ```
 3. installing library into env

-**activate the env for python then install the** lib use this cmd
+**activate the env for python then** install libs
 ```
 pip install -r requirements.txt
 ```
 4. run the app.py

-use any terminal any run app.py
+use any terminal and navigate to dir "flashcard" inside that you will find app.py file run that file by cmd below
 ```
 python app.py
 ```